bioinf/Sibelia/USAGE.md

 File name = "d3_blocks_diagram.html".

 "Sibelia" generates an interactive html diagram that shows found synteny blocks.
+Coordinates follow the same convention as described in section "Coordinates file".

 "Circos" visualization
 ----------------------
-Directory name = "circos".

 You can visualize synteny blocks with a colorful circular diagram by using the "Circos" software [3].
-Do following:
+Files for generating such diagram are written in directory "circos" inside the output directory.
+To generate "Circos" diagram do following:

 1. Download and install "Circos" software
 2. Run "Sibelia"
-3. Run "Circos" on files generated by "Sibelia"
+3. Run "Circos" in "circos" directory

 For example of such diagrams (generated from "Helicobacter_pylori.fasta), see "examples/Helicobacter_pylori/circos/circos.png".
 Also note that such